trstlabs/intento/docs/docs/using-flows/using-the-cli.md

 The message will be similar to the above.
 You can choose a self-hosted ICA or a Trustless Execution Agent that takes care of the fees for you.
 Learn about the difference [here].
 For both accounts a _connection_id_ flag should be specified.
 You can find all available connections with `intentod q ibc connection connections`.
-For a trustless excution agent the `--trustless-execution-agent` and the `--trustless-execution-agent-fee-limit` flags should be specified.
+For a Trustless Agent the `--trustless-execution-agent` and the `--trustless-execution-agent-fee-limit` flags should be specified.
 See examples below.
 You can find all available host accounts with `intentod q intent list-host-accounts`.

 ### What is a connection and how does it differ from a channel?